-Testimonies from writers I have mentored
+Testimonies from writers Lee has mentored

 My first attempt at writing my travel memoir Men on the Menu was a dismal failure, so I sought the help of Writers Victoria, who in turn put me in touch with Lee Kofman, who acted as a mentor and editor.
 The results speak for themselves – I now have a two-book publishing deal, and The Five Mile Press are keen for more.
 Without Lee’s help I sincerely believe I never would have got this far, but Lee ‘unleashed my voice’, and gave such support and direction that there’s no looking back!

 Lee mentored me at the early stages of my book writing.
 We used to meet at Mr Tulk cafe: crowded and filled with energy.
-I liked it.
 I was nervous showing my half-cooked work but needn’t been.
 Lee was generous to a fault and always encouraging.
 It makes me laugh remembering how I bristled in response to her criticisms, defending my territory as if my life depended on it.
 Then, more often than not, I came round to her viewpoint, even before I reached home, where I attempted to unravel her scribbles and prepare for the next working meeting.
 The fact was that talking to Lee was always stimulating, making me try harder and do better.
 Thank you Lee 🙂

 For ten years I had been working on my book, which at the time I feared might never come together.
 And then one day by chance I met Lee Kofman at Varuna, the Writers House in the Blue Mountains.
 We got to talking about life and all things writerly.
 Later I joined one of Lee’s writing classes, three hours a month over several months within a group of other interested and talented writers.